univention/univention-corporate-server/doc/developer-reference/umc/local-system-module.rst

    single: management console; system

 The UMC server provides management services that are provided by so called UMC modules.
-These modules are implemented in Python (back end) and in JavaScript (web front end).
+These modules are implemented in Python (backend) and in JavaScript (web front end).
 The following page provides information about developing and packaging of UMC modules.
 It is important to know the details of :ref:`umc-architecture`.